My Week with Marilyn: Critical reception

 My Week with Marilyn received generally positive reviews from critics, with Williams' performance receiving acclaim.
-Review aggregator Rotten Tomatoes reports that 83% of 189 critics have given the film a positive review, with a rating average of 7.1 out of 10.
+Review aggregator Rotten Tomatoes reports that 82% of 187 critics have given the film a positive review, with a rating average of 7.10/10.
 According to the site's summary of the critical consensus, "Michelle Williams shines in My Week with Marilyn, capturing the magnetism and vulnerability of Marilyn Monroe."
 On Metacritic, the film holds a score of 65 out of 100, based on 38 reviews, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 David Rooney from The Hollywood Reporter praised Williams' performance and said she nailed Monroe's vocal style.
 Rooney also praised Redmayne as Clark, saying his scenes with Williams were captivating.
 However, Rooney went on to say "Fault lies with both Hodges' workmanlike script and Curtis' failure to excavate much psychological depth."
 He added My Week with Marilyn is starchy and short on perspective, making it "superficial showbiz pageantry."
 Ronnie Scheib of Variety said My Week with Marilyn "flits uneasily between arch drawing-room comedy and foreshadowed tragedy" and is too stagily directed by Curtis, who lines up the characters with "no attention to spatial logic or rhythmic flow."
 Scheib added the film coasts on Williams' performance, while the story feels like it has been ripped from film fan magazines of the time.
 Rex Reed of The New York Observer called My Week with Marilyn "pure perfection."